KevinEverywhere/simple-init-react-preact/ReadMe.md

 # simple-init-react-preact

-This project was simply created to let others quickly see how react and preact look side by side.
+This project is an example of how current react and preact cli-build processes work and appear side by side.
 Once the initial files are created, you can experiment in each of the apps to see how interchangeable they actually are.

 ## instructions